apennell/she-templates/README.md

 allow us to define a CSS property in one place and reuse it in many places throught the CSS document.
 In addition to letting you reference a color or font without copy-pasting the value over and over, one important benefit is that it allows you to easily make a change in one place.
-For example, this template is currently orange and purple, but you should be able to choose your own colors!
+For example, this template is currently orange and blue, but you should be able to choose your own colors!
 If you want to use green and yellow, instead of finding all instances of all colors in the CSS and replacing them like you normally would, you can just change the variables at the top of the file and everywhere that was orange will immediately be green and everywhere that was purple will